 In 2014, following VV’s significant expansion, he took on responsibility for managing the growing analytical and product teams, leveraging his client experience to guide product development to the needs of our clients.

-In 2016, he opened the Singapore representative office which was converted to a registered office in 2017 where he is now based
+In 2016, he opened the Singapore representative office which was converted to a registered office in 2017.

 Adrian is a regular speaker at industry events.

 Prior to joining VesselsValue, Adrian was a Senior Consultant at Accenture, where he developed and implemented algorithms and data driven forecasting processes and tools for BP’s European downstream fuels business.

-Adrian has an MSc with distinction in Shipping, Trade and Finance from Cass Business School London and an BA Hons degree in Economics and Philosophy from the University of York.
+Adrian has an MSc with distinction in Shipping, Trade and Finance from Cass Business School London and a BA Hons degree in Economics and Philosophy from the University of York.

 Georgina Gavin leads the Client Services team at VesselsValue.
 She also works closely with the research team and the developers, assisting in their ongoing development of the company and its services.

 Georgina graduated from Liverpool University in 2007 with a BA Hons degree in Politics, and has subsequently worked in sales and marketing, with particular focus on new business development and account management.